Wit-K/ChemStudent/theory.md

 ---

 ## 9. The Physical Limit
 Finally, we must understand the environment and its limit in real-world.
 CO2 is a gas, but the reaction happens on the solid metal surface inside a liquid.
 For the reaction to work, CO2 gas must dissolve into the water to reach the electrode.
+Some of the limits are:
 1.  **Solubility:** CO2 does not dissolve well in water: just around 33mM concentration at room temperature.
 2.  **Mass Transport:** As you run the reaction, you use up the CO2 near the metal surface.
 If new CO2 cannot diffuse in fast enough, the reaction stops and Hydrogen evolution takes over instead.